bitovi/academy/src/react/2-intro-to-jsx.md

 ## Components

 In React JSX is almost always the return value of our components.
-Components are like small containers which can be re-used throughout your application.
+Components are like small containers which can be reused throughout your application.
 For example, you might build a `Button` component which renders all the JSX required for a button.

 ```jsx
 function Button() {